Sunainante/IEEE-ICHACK-2.0/README.md

 For the PPT:- You can find it in the Repo named as Climate Change PPT.pptx

 or you can find on https://www.canva.com/design/DAFwpkfpph4/qc_z9upngOqIhKK1IhHmBQ/edit?utm_content=DAFwpkfpph4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

+The video is also been uploaded to the Repo named as:- FINAL VIDEO OF PROTOTYPE.mp4